MaximilianAlgehed/MaximilianAlgehed.github.io/blogposts/SAT.md

   x <- [1..5]
   replicate x x
 ```
+The code should be read "for every number x in the range 1 to 5, produce x copies of x".
+That is to say, the variable `x` is bound to the elements of `[1..5]` individually.
 It desugars into code that looks, basically, like this:
 ```Haskell
 example :: [Int]